jlehikoinen/ScriptingInSwiftDemo/README.md

 ## Wrapper script

-Most of the management tools execute scripts with `root` privileges.
+Most of the macOS management tools execute scripts with `root` privileges.
 If you want to run scripts with management tool in current user context you can use the `script_wrapper.sh` script.

 Replace `# >>> Add script contents here <<<` row in `script_wrapper.sh` script with Swift script and test: